 Embroidery Accessories

-These accessories are not necessary, but it is extremely beneficial to have good lighting when you’re embroidering.
-It’s also ideal to have a stand to hold the hoop.
+It’s also really helpful to have a stand to hold the hoop.
 Your hands and eyes will thank you later!

 Check out this embroidery hoop stand comparison and review. to see some of the different options out there.